-With regard to current U.S. government activities, AV 4.0 documents several key areas of U.S. government involvement in the AV sector through three key areas.
+With regard to current U.S. government activities, AV 4.0 documents several key areas of U.S. government involvement in the AV sector through three key areas:

-Fundamental Research

-This includes promoting, financing and carrying out research related to:

-- Safety, including of AVs, pedestrians and vehicles sharing the road with AVs; - Ensuring mobility for all Americans, particularly for those with limited mobility due to disability, injury or age; - Fundamental research regarding AVs and related issues; - Security and cybersecurity of AVs and AV infrastructure; - Infrastructure including developing needs; - Access to spectrum cooperation and connectivity to, among other things, enable seamless use throughout the country; and - Economics and workforce research regarding the impact of AVs on the current American workforce, particularly the potential effects on professional drivers.
+- Fundamental research, including promoting, financing and carrying out research related to: (1) safety, including of AVs, pedestrians and vehicles sharing the road with AVs; (2) ensuring mobility for all Americans, particularly for those with limited mobility due to disability, injury or age; (3) fundamental research regarding AVs and related issues; (4) security and cybersecurity of AVs and AV infrastructure; (5) infrastructure including developing needs; (6) access to spectrum cooperation and connectivity to, among other things, enable seamless use throughout the country; and (7) economics and workforce research regarding the impact of AVs on the current American workforce, particularly the potential effects on professional drivers. - Enabling activities, including actively pursuing regulatory and non-regulatory Ш. activities to enable the adoption of AVs and their incorporation into the U.S. surface transportation system, including through activities like: (1) fostering collaboration with the federal government and greater access to federal government resources and processes, as well as better coordination between federal agencies; (2) developing voluntary consensus standards and other guidance to promote efficient industry self-regulation and private-sector conformity; (3) furthering regulatory rulemaking and similar activities by those agencies that have oversight of AVs or AV-related issues; (4) continuing AV-related taxation, trade and IP efforts, including tax incentives for AV research in the United States, promotion of American access to foreign markets through fair trade rules and continued promotion of strong IP protections; (5) encouraging efficiency and minimizing negative environmental impacts; and (6) continuing AV-related competition, privacy and market transparency efforts, including efforts to secure relevant data and protect privacy, as well as apply existing laws to punish deceptive or misleading claims related to AVs. - III.
+Resources for AV innovators, including resources intended to help innovators build new technologies and market those developments, including: (1) transferring and sharing technology and knowledge from and between federal laboratories and development centers; (2) promoting small business administration resources to help start and grow businesses in the AV sector; and (3) furthering patent and IP resources to help innovators protect their AV work product.

-Enabling Activities

-This includes actively pursuing regulatory and nonregulatory activities to enable the adoption of AVs and their incorporation into the U.S. surface transportation system, including through activities like:

-- Fostering collaboration with the federal government and greater access to federal government resources and processes, as well as better coordination between federal agencies; - Developing voluntary consensus standards and other guidance to promote efficient industry self-regulation and private-sector conformity; - Furthering regulatory rulemaking and similar activities by those agencies that have oversight of AVs or AV-related issues;

-- Continuing AV-related taxation, trade and IP efforts, including tax incentives for AV research in the United States, promotion of American access to foreign markets through fair trade rules and continued promotion of strong IP protections; - Encouraging efficiency and minimizing negative environmental impacts; and - Continuing AV-related competition, privacy and market transparency efforts, including efforts to secure relevant data and protect privacy, as well as apply existing laws to punish deceptive or misleading claims related to AVs.

-Resources for AV Innovators

-This includes resources intended to help innovators build new technologies and market those developments, including:

-- Transferring and sharing technology and knowledge from and between federal laboratories and development centers; - Promoting small business administration resources to help start and grow businesses in the AV sector; and - Furthering patent and IP resources to help innovators protect their AV work product.